How Cooling Tower Water Treatment Protects Your System

 What is cooling tower water treatment?

-How often should tower water be tested?
+How often should testing occur?

-Can cooling tower water be reused?
+Can tower water be reused?